pulumi/pulumi-hugo/themes/default/content/blog/nodejs-binaries-with-pkg/index.md

 pkg -t node18-macos-arm64 -o bin/my-program .
 ```

 It's possible to specify multiple targets in a comma-separated list to build them all at the same time, but it does come with the limitation where the output file names follow a fixed pattern.
-Instead, we chose to just run the pkg command multiple times with different arguments from our makefile in parallel as this fits with our existing workflows well.
+Instead, we chose to just run the `pkg` command multiple times with different arguments from our makefile in parallel as this fits with our existing workflows well.

 ## Issues encountered

 ### “Inspector Not Available”

-As soon as we started executing the provider we started seeing some interesting warnings printed to the console stating “Inspector is not available” (here’s our [tracking issue](https://github.com/pulumi/pulumi-awsx/issues/848) and some [Pkg discussion](https://github.com/vercel/pkg/issues/93)).
-This is because we use the Node.js Inspector API as part of our automatic closure serialization, however this is not available by default when packaging with pkg.
+As soon as we started executing the provider we started seeing some interesting warnings printed to the console stating “Inspector is not available” (here’s our [tracking issue](https://github.com/pulumi/pulumi-awsx/issues/848) and some [`pkg` discussion](https://github.com/vercel/pkg/issues/93)).
+This is because we use the Node.js Inspector API as part of our automatic closure serialization, however this is not available by default when packaging with `pkg`.

-Pkg provides an option to fix this by building your own base image with custom Node.js flags set to enable debugging.
+`pkg` provides an option to fix this by building your own base image with custom Node.js flags set to enable debugging.
 However, on investigation, these issues were caused by the Pulumi Typescript SDK creating and caching an inspector instance at the point of being imported even though we never actually call this code in our plugin.
 Therefore, we opted to make this eager singleton creation to be lazy – only created on first use, as we’re not using in our providers at this time.

 ### Unrunnable MacOS ARM binaries